jcornaz/beancount-parser/CONTRIBUTING.md

 If you need help to write a test, ask me.

 When contributing, you should see the tests you write as the most important and valuable part of your contribution.
 When I review, most of my attention is for the tests.
-If the tests are good and exhaustive, then it doesn't matter much how clean is the implementation, because it already has the two most important poroperties: 1) It works, 2) It can safely be refactored later.
+If the tests are good and exhaustive, then it doesn't matter much how clean the implementation is, because it already has the two most important poroperties: 1) It works, 2) It can safely be refactored later.

 ### API stability